Baking of a few tiny paratha

 Thinking back about Atacama reveals it was the best ride ever!
 Reason enough to share this post.
 I had this short write-up done as ‘The story behind the pouch (my creative embroidery projects)’, so you’ll see some creativity pass by.
 Don’t let that withhold you, its really about the good old cycling lifestyle.
 Fully emerged and a total ball of bliss!
 WOOOOOHAAAAAA….

 You have subscribed to CyclingCindy because you are interested in cycling.
 Yet cycling is the least that I can offer you now, this is no story about cycling adventures you are going to read.
-Instead it is what I am able to do because I stopped cycling (although this is old news).
+Instead, it is what I am able to do because I stopped cycling (or, how we served Corona time).
+Read more…

 Is South America on your wish-list of countries to travel through, perhaps by bicycle, then I hope I can inspire you.
 When you like to see pretty, soothing or curious photo’s, here they are.